 TO SALVADOR DALÍ

 Art has traditionally been a high priority in the city of Zurich – and since its reopening in 2008, this has also been true of the Dolder Grand.
 Around 100 works of art by 90 renowned artists are on display throughout the Hotel.
 Most of them are located in the public area, which is accessible to all guests.
 Others are reserved for hotel guests on particular floors.
-The curator of the in-house art collection is Galerie Gmurzynska, based in Zurich.
+The curator of the in-house art collection is the Schwarzenbach family, the owners of the hotel.

 And the artists are as diverse as the guests.
 Next to works by Swiss icons such as Ferdinand Hodler, Urs Fischer and Max Bill, there are works of art by artists from all over the world.
 For example, guests are greeted by “Femmes métamorphosées – Les sept arts” by Salvador Dalí at the entrance to The Restaurant.
 Or “Le Monde” by Niki de Saint Phalle and Jean Tinguely, which can be seen on the way to the Spa.
 Standing on the Spa terrace, on the other hand, is “Woman with fruit”, unmistakably a work by Fernando Botero.
 Artists such as Joan Miró, Max Ernst, Anselm Kiefer and Keith Haring are also represented, and the Dolder Grand’s art collection is complemented by contemporary artists such as Jani Leinonen, Takashi Murakami and Sylvester Stallone.

 The Dolder Grand’s art exhibition is timeless, but not set in stone.
 As with any gallery, there are always changes to the works on display – so it is worth checking back from time to time.